 My dad grew up in Rosemead.
 He remembers when he could catch a crayfish in the stream that ran behind his house and was in the first graduating class of Rosemead High School.
 My mother grew up in El Monte and rode her horse through the orange groves that blanketed the San Gabriel Valley.
 They both became teachers.
 They met as first year teachers at a then brand new elementary school in Rowland Heights.
 One day, my mother went to a store and bought materials for her classroom.
 And that gave them and idea...
 Maybe other teachers would like a special store filled with interesting things especially for teachers and their classrooms.
 And so my parents opened one of the first school supply stores in the nation, Warren’s Educational Supplies.
 They worked long hours and I grew up in the back of the store.
 When I was old enough, I worked in the store every Saturday and during the summer.
 I helped teachers select materials for their classrooms, helped them get the best value for their purchase order dollars, read the books, learned to use the materials and helped merchandise our family store.
 Education is in my blood, with mother, father, aunts and uncles as educators.
 With so many educators in my family, I didn’t think we needed one more.
 Instead, I decided to get a degree in business administration to bring business knowledge back to our family enterprise.
 I attended USC and got my degree in business administration with an emphasis in entrepreneurship.

 And today that hasn’t changed.
-My belief that education is the foundation for personal change, for betterment of the individual and the community is in my core.
+My belief that education is the foundation for personal change, for betterment of the individual and the community is at my core.
 Educated citizens are our best resource, the creativity and innovation of an educated person is boundless and propels our city, state and country to greater happiness and prosperity.
-Educational institutions like PCC are large and complex.
-The 2017-2018 budget of PCC was $268,648,913, over a quarter of a billion dollars.
-Is our money being spent wisely?

-This is why I am running for a seat on the Board of Trustees of PCC.
-To combine a passion for education with a business sense to ensure that PCC is the best run, most outstanding community college in all of California.
+This is why I am pleased to represent you on the Board of Trustees of Pasadena Community College.
+I am focusing my passion for education along with my business sense and am working to ensure that we have the best run, most outstanding community college in all of California.

 With thanks and appreciation,